Jamming17/portfolio/README.md

 # Portfolio Project

-This is a portfolio website that I am building as a full-stack application from scratch.
-The project will be split into four phases which I will describe below.
+This is a portfolio website that I have built as a full-stack application from scratch.
+The project was be split into four phases which are described below.

+Now that it is complete, the website is hosted on https://jackchiplin-portfolio.netlify.app/blog.
+Currently, the site is **not optimised for mobile use**.
+This means that some images cannot be displayed correctly and elements of the header are unreachable such as the blog (/blog), login (/login) and register (/register) pages.
+I will update this README in future once I have worked on fixing these issues!

 ### Phase 1 - Portfolio (COMPLETE)